-IBIZA - CALA d'HORT - ES BOLDADO - (POST 2)
+IBIZA - CALA d'HORT - ES BOLDADO - POST 2

 RESTAURANTE ES BOLDADO Michelin Plate IIO

 We returned to another favourite restaurant on our mid-March trip to Ibiza, Es Boldado.
-When driving from Sant Josep to Cala d'Hort, before you get there, take the last right turn to Cala Truja; after about 3 km, you will see the sign for Es Boldado on your left.
+When driving from Sant Josep to Cala d'Hort, take the last right turn to Cala Truja; after about 3 km, you will see the sign for Es Boldado on your left.
 Turn on this road and drive down the dusty Camino (dirt track) for about 1.5km.
 You will see the best view of Ibiza.
 This is the restaurant for you if you want a view.

-Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third most magnetic place on earth!) and its little sister Es Vedranell.
+Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third-most-magnetic place on earth!) and its little sister, Es Vedranell.

 On this occasion, the weather was a little overcast, and the inside was quite chilly,

-so we were advised to sit outside as the sun came out.
+So we were advised to sit outside as the sun came out.

-To start we had the usual pan con alioli y aceitunas followed by,
+To start, we had the usual pan con alioli y aceitunas, followed by,

-Ensalada queso cabra (goats cheese salad).
+Ensalada queso cabra (goat cheese salad).

 Lubina Donostiarra.